CCF-Core/oss-elasticcluster-native/README.md

 **OSS Native Elasticsearch Cluster deployment ansible**

-This repo is for deploying the native 3 node elasticsearch cluster, based on the 5.x code in the elastic repos.
+This repo is for deploying the native 3 node elasticsearch cluster, based on the 5.x code based on a URL for a RPM.

 Running this ansible will deploy to an environment (based on your inventory flag).
 This code will also **delete** any existing nodes that are listed in that inventory file.
 This could result in data loss.